How to use diatomaceous earth in the garden?

 Diatomaceous earth is sprinkled directly onto the leaves or stems of infested plants, in small amounts, around the base of perennials, bushes, or vegetable plants, or around pots, containers, and planters.

 Sprinkling should be done on a dry day with no rain forecast.
-Indeed, even a drop of water can attenuate or even eliminate its effectiveness, as diatomaceous earth dissolves in the soil.
+Indeed, even a drop of water can attenuate, if not eliminate, its effectiveness, as diatomaceous earth dissolves in the soil.
 After rain or heavy dew, the application must be repeated.

 The drawbacks of diatomaceous earth

 Although highly effective against pest insects, diatomaceous earth has its limitations in terms of target specificity.
-Indeed, it acts in a targeted manner on insects that come into contact with the powder, primarily creeping insects.
+Indeed, it acts selectively on insects that come into direct contact with the powder, primarily targeting creeping insects.

-If the powder is applied to flowers or foliage, it can perfectly well affect other insects such as ladybirds, earwigs, or other beneficial insects, as well as honeybees, solitary bees, and other pollinators.
-This is the main limitation of diatomaceous earth.
-That’s why it’s essential not to sprinkle diatomaceous powder during plant flowering periods or to treat areas heavily frequented by insects.
-Although less harmful to flying insects, the risk is never zero.
-And this diatomaceous earth can negatively impact biodiversity.
+When the powder is applied to flowers or foliage, it can inadvertently affect beneficial insects such as ladybirds, earwigs, or other garden allies, as well as honeybees, solitary bees, and other pollinators.
+This is the main drawback of diatomaceous earth.
+For this reason, it is crucial to avoid sprinkling diatomaceous powder during plant flowering periods or in areas heavily frequented by insects.
+While it is less harmful to flying insects, the risk is never zero, and this product can negatively impact biodiversity.

 Diatomaceous earth should be used judiciously to avoid harming biodiversity

-Diatomaceous earth is therefore an excellent natural product, but one that must be used with discernment.
-It’s more of a complementary tool within an overall strategy than a miracle solution.
+Diatomaceous earth is therefore an excellent natural product, but one that must be used with care.
+It serves more as a complementary measure within a broader pest management strategy rather than a miracle solution.

 What precautions should be taken when using it?